Posts

 So when I open up an old project and find that its unit tests are written using Mocha, what should I do?
 Mocha isn’t wrong or broken; in fact, it works just fine, and all unit tests written with it remain valid today.
 However, the context switch between testing frameworks is non-zero.
 It takes me some amount of time to get back into a Mocha mindset, and then when I switch back to a newer project, it takes some amount of time again to get back into a Jest mindset.
 If I open up an older project to find five, ten, or even fifteen subtle differences between it and my ideal way of working, then all those small amounts of time add up.

-Saved in a Gist on my GitHub account, I now have a markdown file containing all my preferences for producing a project of any type.
-A link to the Gist can also be found on my GitHub profile as one of my pinned projects.
+With this in mind, I decided that I will endeavour to keep all my non-archived repositories up to date with my current ways of working; and that to accomplish this, I needed to standardise things.
+Saved in a repository on my GitHub account, I now have a markdown file containing all my preferences for producing a project of any type.
+A link to the repository can also be found on my GitHub profile as one of my pinned projects.

 The document starts by outlining the use of formal language to be used within the document itself.
 I opted to use the standardisation of terms defined in RFC 2119; if you’ve not read it, then it’s probably worth giving it a quick read as it’s not very long.
 The document then continues with sections for the following aspects of a project: